voxel51/fiftyone/app/CONTRIBUTING.md

 Note that in GraphQL mutations, the [dispatch_event](https://github.com/voxel51/fiftyone/blob/9502b4c9d948791fadbe55096c2a2a8605db795c/fiftyone/server/events.py#L55) function is called to dispatch the event to all subscribed clients.
-By including the `subscription` id, we avoid dispatching the event to the client that triggered the event.
+By including a `subscription` id, we avoid dispatching the event to the client that triggered the event.

 ### Connecting the App